 A big step-up from other entry-level telephoto zoom lenses, this 70-300mm from Nikon combines great focusing, substantial vibration reduction, and extra low dispersion (ED) glass for clear images.
 Fast internal focusing means any attached filters won’t be spinning around at the end of the lens, so users using filters can set it and forget it when composing.

-At 415g it may seem a little heavier than other crop-sensor lenses, especially if you’re not used to using telephotos, but it’s still reasonably lightweight when compared to full-frame options.
-A variable aperture range means zooming in to 300mm incurs a maximum aperture of f/6.3 which would ordinarily make it tricky to get decent exposures for sports and wildlife photography without extending shutter speed but four stops of vibration reduction makes short work of that issue.
+At 415g it may seem a little heavier than other Nikon DX lenses, especially if you’re not used to using telephotos, but it’s still reasonably lightweight when compared to full-frame options.
+A variable aperture range means zooming in to 300mm incurs a maximum aperture of f/6.3 which would ordinarily make it tricky to get decent exposures for sports and wildlife photography without extending shutter speed but four stops of vibration reduction makes short work of that issue.(opens in new tab)

 Likely the most-purchased second lens when upgrading from the kit lens that comes with the D3500 is this 'nifty fifty'.
 Aptly named since its very wide aperture of f/1.8 means it can shoot bright images in even the darkest of settings.
 The 50mm fixed focal length is generic enough to capture many types of subjects, whether portraits, landscapes, or close-ups.